 In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update, or ASU, No. 2016-02, Leases, which alters the accounting model and financial statement presentation and disclosure of leases.
-The new standard increases the transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
-ASU 2016-02 is effective for the Company's fiscal years beginning January 1, 2020.
+The new standard requires recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+ASU 2016-02 is effective for the Company beginning January 1, 2020.
 The Company is assessing the impact the adoption of ASU 2016-02 will have on its condensed consolidated financial statements and will recognize a lease obligation and right of use asset for its existing operating leases upon adoption.
 See additional information regarding the Company's lease obligations in Note 8.